-Tony Credland is a Lead Tutor on MA Graphic Design at London College of Communication, and an independent designer specialising in print for clients such as Channel 4 & 5, New Scientist, BSS publishing, IIED and Test Dept.
+Tony Credland is the Course Leader for MA Graphic Media Design at London College of Communication and independent graphic designer specialising in print for clients such as Channel 4 and 5, New Scientist, BSS publishing, IIED and Test Dept.

-A graduate of Portsmouth University, Chelsea College of Art and Central Saint Martins and later the Jan van Eyck Academie in Maastricht.
+A graduate of Portsmouth University, Chelsea College of Art, Central Saint Martins and later the Jan van Eyck Academie in Maastricht.
 He was co-organiser of the Cactus Network, which manifested itself as a mail-art magazine and co-editor of the poster magazine 'Feeding Squirrels to the Nuts'.

 He was involved in radical media projects such as London Indymedia and Reclaim the Streets and continues to be active in grassroots politics and co-edited the book We are everywhere; The irresistible rise of global anticapitalism.